CESNET/libnetconf2/README.md

 $ make coverage
 ```

-Note that `gcc` compiler is required for this option and additional tools are required:
+Note that `gcc` compiler is required for this option.
-* gcov
-* lcov
-* genhtml

 ### CMake Notes